|How to conquer your overeating for good!|

 If eating is a pleasurable experience for you, then make it important enough to be an separate activity.
 And while you're at it, don't gulp down your food, either.

-Even if you're grabbing a mozzarella cheese stick as you're heading out the door to pick up the kids, or some other errand, you don't have to eat it in only two bites.
+Even if you're grabbing a mozzarella cheese stick as you're heading out the door to pick up the kids, or run some other errand, you don't have to eat it in only two bites.
 Your brain won't even realize that you've eaten anything.

 Make sure that if you really need that snack to get you through until dinner, because you're honest-to-goodness hungry, measure it out so you know exactly how much you've eaten.
-Whether you're counting calories, points, or the older Weight Watchers exchanges, there is no such thing as free food.
+Whether you're counting calories, points, or using the older Weight Watchers exchanges, there is no such thing as free food.

 Zero point foods and no-exchange foods like vegetables are still providing the body with calories, so slow down and pay attention to what you're doing.